informalsystems/hermes/docs/architecture/adr-012-ibc-relayer-v2.md

 allocated to the next messages.

 It is also worth noting that all optimization layers offered by the relayer framework are _optional_.
+This means that it is possible to opt-out of the optimizations that we discussed earlier, or introduce different ways to optimize the relaying.
 For example, if the relayer is used to relay non-Cosmos chains, or if future Cosmos SDK chains allow parallel nonces to be used, then one can easily swap with a different nonce allocator that is better suited for the given nonce logic.
 The relayer framework also provides a _naive_